lukasmalkmus/expensify-go/README.md

 ## Introduction

 _expensify-go_ is an opinionated client library for the Expensify API.
+I created it in order to add expenses which makes it the only method currently supported.

 ## Usage